SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

-Cosine similarity is a metric of similarity defined such that it represents the cosine angle between two non-zero vectors: where $\boldsymbol{a}$ and $\boldsymbol{b}$ represent the two vectors.\footnote{We use scikit-learn implementation~\cite{scikit-learn} for efficient cosine similarity calculation between sparse vectors.} The similarity score between two vectors without common features is $0$, and between two vectors with the same angle is $1$.
-Because of this, the similarity between two vectors can easily be interpreted.
+The cosine similarity metric is defined such that it represents the cosine angle between two non-zero vectors: where $\boldsymbol{a}$ and $\boldsymbol{b}$ represent the two vectors\footnote{We use scikit-learn implementation~(\cite{scikit-learn}) for efficient cosine similarity calculation between sparse vectors.}.
+The similarity score between two vectors without common features is $0$, and between two vectors with the same angle is $1$.
+This makes the similarity between two vectors easily interpretable.
 Further, since the score can be $0$, this metric works well with sparse representations.

-In Section~\ref{sec:distances} we further demonstrate the advantage of cosine similarity and show how different measures of distance compare against it.
+Because of these properties, we use cosine similarity as our main similarity calculation metric.
+In Section~\ref{sec:distances} we further demonstrate the advantage of cosine similarity and show how different distance measures compare against it.